Makechi02/Sign-up-page/README.md

 # Tribute-page

+#DailyUi :: 001
 Just a newbie in web development.
-This is a tribute page created using HTML and CSS only.
+This is a sign up page created using HTML and CSS only.
 Any comments, corrections and support are welcome.